TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks-job-failure-tsg/content-check-for-minimum-required-details-to-start-working-on-the-case.md

 Review customer verbatim for the following and validate that the case has the minimum required details to start working:

-1. Detailed issue description
+1. Detailed issue description.
-2. Subscription ID
+2. Subscription ID.
-3. Workspace ID/URL
+3. Workspace ID/URL.
-4. Cluster Name/ID/URL
+4. Cluster Name/ID/URL.
 5. Was the job running fine before?
 What changes were made?
-6. Failed and Successful Job runs URLs
+6. Failed and Successful Job runs URLs.
-7. Steps to repro or test job which can be re-run
+7. Steps to repro or test job which can be re-run.
 8. Customer consent to allow Microsoft/Databricks access workspace and logs for investigation purposes.

 If not enough details, please provide customer with customer ready message for minimum required details to start the case.
-(Make sure to ask for missing info only)
+**Note**: Make sure to ask for missing info only.